 Debt is the crux of advanced economies’ current policy debates.
 Some argue for fiscal expansion to avoid recession and deflation.
 Others claim that you can’t solve a debt-created problem with more debt.
 This column explains the core logic of a new model by Eggertsson and Krugman in which debt shocks and policy reactions can be examined.
 Relying on heterogeneous agents, the model naturally produces the paradox of thrift but also finds new supply-side paradoxes, those of toil and flexibility.
 The model suggests that most economists have been misthinking the issues and that actual policy in the US and EU is misguided.

-Tim Besley, Andrew Scott 25 February 2010
+Tim Besley, Andrew Scott, Thursday, February 25, 2010